Deutsche focuses on investment banking in reshuffle

 The German bank is in a period of transition before 49-year-old Jain, head of the corporate and investment bank, and 63-year-old Fitschen, now head of regional management, take over as co-chief executives in May following the retirement of Josef Ackermann.

 Deutsche Bank declined to comment on the moves.
-"We never comment on market rumours," a spokesman for the bank said.
+"We never comment on market rumors," a spokesman for the bank said.

 Baenziger, a powerful figure within the bank known for his grasp of regulation and his ability to challenge investment bankers, was himself passed over as chief executive last year.
 Ackermann had seen him as a strong candidate.